mantidproject/mantid/docs/source/algorithms/ApplyFloodWorkspace-v1.rst

 Description
 -----------

-The algorithm applies flood correction to a workspace by dividng it by a flood workspace.
+The algorithm applies flood correction to a workspace by dividing it by a flood workspace.
 The flood workspace can be created with
 :ref:`algm-CreateFloodWorkspace` algorithm.

 .. categories::